 The Food and Drug Administration cracked down on Web sites like “AnonShop,” “Remedy Mart,” “TramadolHub” and “One Stop Pharma” that are illegally selling opioid medications online to residents, including tramadol and oxycodone, extremely potent painkillers.

 The FDA warned about 53 websites to stop selling the products or face a regulatory action, such as having the products seized.
 The FDA Commissioner described the internet as “virtually awash in illegal narcotics,” and implied that additional actions would be coming.

 The FDA has been inundated with bad news regarding the epidemic of opioid abuse and overdose deaths in the United States.
-In response to the opioid crisis in Ohio and across the country, the federal safety agency has developed a plan to reduce the impact of opioid abuse in the U.S. The FDA has said it is committed to enhancing safety labeling, requiring new data, and seeking to improve pain treatment.
+In response to the opioid crisis across the country, the federal safety agency has developed a plan to reduce the impact of opioid abuse in the U.S. The FDA has said it is committed to enhancing safety labeling, requiring new data, and seeking to improve pain treatment.
 The FDA Opioid Action Plan will include:

 Every decision a physician makes regarding prescription drugs should be in the best interest of the patient, and not the financial interest of the doctor.
 In light of the opioid epidemic, drug companies have begun curtailing the practice of paying doctors for promotional activities such as speaking engagements.